 No Google?
 No problem.

-The venture-backed, Mountain View, Calif.-based search giant still hasn’t graced the public markets with its anticipated multi-billion-dollar offering, but plenty of others companies have filled the void.
+The Mountain View, Calif.-based search giant still hasn?t graced the public markets with its anticipated $4 billion offering, but plenty of other private equity-backed companies have filled the void.